-Here are very brief blurbs, with Wikipedia and other links, about some of the members of my family:
+Here are very brief blurbs about some of the members of my family:

-Ida Mayer Cummings – my great-grandmother and a legendary fundraiser who worked tirelessly for LA’s Jewish Home for the Aged (JHA), and whose legacy lives on through an organization that bears her initials today, Associates IMC, which has raised millions of dollars over 80 years.
-She had four children: Jack Cummings (see below), Ruth Cummings Rowland (married to Roy Rowland; they had one son, Steven Rowland), Mitzi Cummings Fielding (married to Sol Baer Fielding) and Leonard Cummings.
+Ida Mayer Cummings – my great-grandmother and a legendary fundraiser who worked tirelessly for Los Angeles’s Jewish Home for the Aged (JHA), and whose legacy lives on through an organization that bears her initials today, Associates IMC, which has raised millions of dollars over 80 years.
+Ida had four children: Ruth Cummings Rowland (married Roy Rowland and had one son, Steven Rowland); Jack Cummings (see below); Mitzi Cummings Fielding (married to Sol Baer Fielding); and Leonard Cummings, from her second marriage.

-Jack Cummings – producer and occasional director of dozens of notable MGM films including Kiss Me Kate, Seven Brides for Seven Brothers, and Elvis Presley’s many films, including Viva Las Vegas.
-In 1954, nominated for Best Picture Oscar for Seven Brides for Seven Brothers.
+Jack Cummings – producer and occasional director of dozens of notable MGM films, including Kiss Me Kate, Seven Brides for Seven Brothers, and Elvis Presley’s many films, including Viva Las Vegas.
+In 1954, Jack Cummings was nominated for Best Picture Oscar for Seven Brides for Seven Brothers.

 Sol Baer Fielding – my grandfather was a fine artist, cartoonist and graphic artist.
 He also produced Trooper Hook (with Barbara Stanwyck), Tennessee Champ, Bright Road (Harry Belafonte’s debut) and Jeopardy.
-As far as I know, my grandfather was raised in Denver and as a kid worked for the Denver Post.
-He was a talented cartoonist, graphic designer, illustrator and fine artist.
+As far as I know my grandfather was raised in Denver and as a kid worked for the Denver Post.
 As a young man he was very close to Mexican artist, Ben Hur Baz, and later in life with legendary illustrator Burne Hogarth.